iZemil/job/interview/getting-started.md

 ## Show Hard Skills

 Here are a few tips for completing a testing task in a JavaScript developer interview:

 1. Communicate your thought process: It is important to be able to explain your approach to solving the problem and the decisions you are making as you write code.
 Employers often want to understand how you think and problem-solve, so be sure to clearly communicate your thought process.
 2. Test your code: Make sure to test your code thoroughly to ensure that it is working as expected.
 This may involve writing additional test cases or using debugging tools to identify and fix any issues.
 3. Pay attention to code quality: In addition to solving the problem, it is important to write clean, efficient, and well-organized code.
 This may include following best practices for coding style, commenting your code, and using appropriate data structures and algorithms.
 4. Don't be afraid to ask questions: If you are unsure about something or need clarification on the task, don't be afraid to ask questions.
 It is better to ask for help than to submit code that is not working correctly.

-Common Javascript questions you can find in the [Questions Section](/interview/category/questions).

 ## Get feedback

 There are a few ways you can get feedback on your performance in an interview:

 1. **Ask the interviewer:** After your interview, you can ask the interviewer for feedback on your performance.
 They may be able to provide specific feedback on your strengths and areas for improvement.
 2. **Request feedback from the HR representative:** If you have been in contact with an HR representative during the interview process, you can reach out to them to request feedback on your performance.
 3. **Practice with a friend or mentor:** You can also ask a friend or mentor to simulate an interview with you and provide feedback on your performance.
 This can be a helpful way to get a fresh perspective and identify areas for improvement.